Table of Contents

 An eating disorder meal plan will do several things for someone recovering from an eating disorder:

-• Help them re-nourish safely
+- Help you re-nourish safely

-• Provides adequate nutrition for the body
+- Provides adequate nutrition for your body

 An eating disorder meal plan can get rid of the confusion about when, where, and how much to eat for weight restoration and long-term ED recovery.

-What Should I Eat In Recovery
+What Should I Eat In ED Recovery

 A balanced meal plan for eating disorder recovery will consist of:

-• Grains and Starches: bread, English muffin, bagel, pita bread, grits, oatmeal, crackers, pretzels, popcorn, quinoa, bulgur, millet, polenta
+- Grains and Starches: bread, English muffin, bagel, pita bread, grits, oatmeal, crackers, pretzels, popcorn, quinoa, bulgur, millet, polenta

-• Meat or Meat Alternatives: chicken, fish, beef, pork, tofu, beans, tempeh, legumes
+- Meat or Meat Alternatives: chicken, fish, beef, pork, tofu, beans, tempeh, legumes

-• Dairy or dairy alternatives: milk, soy milk, buttermilk, yogurt, cheese, cottage cheese, almond milk
+- Dairy or dairy alternatives: milk, soy milk, buttermilk, yogurt, cheese, cottage cheese, almond milk

-• Vegetables: tomatoes, carrots, kale, broccoli, collard, artichokes, green beans, celery, cucumber, potatoes, winter squash, peas, corn
+- Vegetables: tomatoes, carrots, kale, broccoli, collard, artichokes, green beans, celery, cucumber, potatoes, winter squash, peas, corn

-• Fruit: apricots, bananas, dates, grapes, oranges, juice, melons, strawberries, pineapple, raisins
+- Fruit: apricots, bananas, dates, grapes, oranges, juice, melons, strawberries, pineapple, raisins

-• Fats and oils: butter, mayo, olive oil, salad dressing, olives, avocado, hummus
+- Fats and oils: butter, mayo, olive oil, salad dressing, olives, avocado, hummus

 The amount of each of these food groups will vary greatly for each person.